wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 };
 ```

-In the above code, logging as a side-effects does not impact application logic but they are used to helps us to understand what's going on in the application.
-Latter most likley developer will use data returned by callbacks to indroduce more side-effects.
+In the above code, logging as a side-effect does not impact application logic, but it helps us understand what's going on in the application.
+Later, it's easy for the developer to use data returned by callbacks and introduce more side effects.

 ## Determine If Function Is Pure\Impure

-There are two clues that a function may be impure - the function does not take any arguments or does not return any value.
+There are two clues that a function may be impure—it doesn't take any arguments or return any value.
 Let's look at the first case:

 ```
 list.getItem(): String
 ```

-In the above example, the function does not take, aby params but it returns the value.
-This means that most likely the value is retrieved from the class state.
+In the above example, the function does not take any params, but it returns the value.
+This means that, most likely, the value is retrieved from the class state.
 Let's consider what happens when a function does not return any value:

 ```
 list.setItem("item")
 ```

-Just looking at the function name we cal tell that param will be most likely used to modify class state.
+Looking at the function name, we cal tell that the param will be most likely used to modify class state.

 And finally, we can have a combo where there is no argument and no value returned:

 `list.sort()`

 These are only clues.
-This does not always have to be the case but often these clues are a good purity indicator.
+It's not always the case, but these clues often are good purity indicators.

 ## Summary

-In the functional programming paradigm ideally, all functions are pure.
-However, in many real-world applications, the usage of impure functions cannot be avoided, especially if an application requires external resources like persistence, user input, or network data access.
-This breaks the purity of the function and whole application.
-This is not a bad thing, but it is good to be aware of this fact when working with the application code.
+In the functional programming paradigm, ideally, all functions are pure.

+However, in many real-world applications, things aren't quite as binary.
+Sometimes impure functions cannot be avoided, especially if an application requires external resources like persistence, user input, or network data access.
+Having these breaks the purity of the function and the whole application, which isn't bad.

 Typically we will have a mix of pure and impure functions in a single application.
-It is always good to be aware of purity/impurity because this facilitates application testing and helps to avoid bugs.
+It is good practice to be aware of purity/impurity as it facilitates application testing and helps us avoid bugs.